miohtama/sublime-helper/README.rst

     subl .

-To open it as a project.
+To open the current folder as a Sublime Text project - you will have sidebar to browse files.

 Features
 ----------